 - What medicines the doctor should have administered according to protocols

 - What effects the wrong medicine had on their health

 This involves familiarity with medical protocols and specific knowledge about medicines and their action.
-Sometimes, the person administrating the medicines is only following doctor’s orders.
-In other cases, doctors prescribe the right medicines but the nurses administer wrong ones by mistake.
+Sometimes, the person administrating the medicines is only following the doctor’s orders.
+In other cases, doctors prescribe the right medicines but the nurses administer the wrong ones by mistake.
 Other scenarios involve improper drug storage conditions or manufacturing faults.

 Figuring things out and following specific formalities will be nearly impossible for the inexperienced.
 However, a Georgia medical malpractice lawyer will know exactly where to look.
 After assessing the case presented to them, most will go ahead and obtain the “Affidavit of Expert”.

 The Affidavit of Expert and Its Importance for a Medical Malpractice Lawyer

 When filing a medical malpractice lawsuit, claimants have to file an initial complaint in court.
 It is a document presenting their allegations against the medical professional.
 Along with it, Georgia Code section 9-11-9.1 requires that they file an expert’s affidavit.

 Let’s take as an example a failed brain surgery and the subsequent claim against the surgeon.
 In order for the court to admit the case, the claimant has to provide another brain surgeon’s affidavit.
 The latter will express their opinion under oath and identify at least one negligent act of the defendant.